adamvosburgh/methods-in-spatial-research-sp2025/syllabus.md

 *Please also review from week 2: Couclelis, Helen.
 “People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
 1992*

-{/* Desimini, Jill, and Charles Waldheim.
-“Introduction: Projecting the Landscape Imaginary.”
-2016.  */}

 ### 2/23 | Week 6 | (last day of Session A) | Maps & Narrative

 #### Assignment 4 due – Mapping Remotely